Data with Soul

 Designing an LLM to reason ethically, respond with theological sensitivity, or engage in emotionally intelligent ways requires more than quantity but also deep intentionality.

-For example, in our work on models that serve faith leaders and families, we need to model conversation flow.
-This means how does a response build trust and how is empathy conveyed through tone.
-We need structured representations of ethical reasoning like when the model should pause, refer out or express uncertainty.
-We need diverse theological corpora, from sacred scripture in multiple translations to culturally-grounded sermons, devotionals and pastoral reflections.
+For example, in our work on models that serve faith leaders and families, we need to model the flow of conversation.
+This means how a response builds trust and conveys empathy through tone.
+We need structured representations of ethical reasoning, like when the model should pause, refer out, or express uncertainty.
+We need diverse theological corpora, from sacred scripture in multiple translations to culturally-grounded sermons, devotionals, and pastoral reflections.
 Each use case stretches the data needs.
 Parenting advice grounded in spiritual formation?
 Flourishing pathways based on holistic health and discipleship?
-Models that can differentiate between encouragement, correction and trauma-informed silence?
+Models that can differentiate between encouragement, correction, and trauma-informed silence?

 What We’re Doing at Gloo